Malleable cast (TC), with flat rail

 - Powerful and rigid clamping

-- Clamping tools are not suitable for lifting, pulling or transporting.
+- Clamping tools are designed for securing objects only and should not be used for lifting, pulling, or transporting.

-- Improper use can cause personal injuries or material damage.
+- Misuse can result in injury or material damage.

-- Never change or modify clamping tools.
-Only use them in their original condition.
-Only use original‐spare parts if required.
+- Do not alter or modify clamping tools – use them only in their original condition.

 - Upper and lower section made of reinforced malleable cast iron, powder-coated